Leadership convention: Overview

 The Liberal Party of Canada held the first leadership convention in 1919, electing William Lyon Mackenzie King.
 Prior to that the leader of the party was chosen by the party's parliamentary caucus.
 The historical Conservative Party used a leadership convention to select R.B.
 Bennett as party leader in 1927.

 The Parti Québécois was the first political party in Canada to adopt an OMOV system.
 Most provincial and federal parties adopted forms of OMOV in the 1990s.

 Until 2003, when it adopted an OMOV system, every biennial convention of the Co-operative Commonwealth Federation and of its successor, the New Democratic Party, in the twentieth century was a leadership convention.
 However, in practice, contested elections were only held in the NDP when there was a declared leadership race.

 Both the modern Conservative Party and the NDP have instituted "one-member one-vote" systems in recent years.
 In 2003, the federal NDP used a modified system where the vote was calculated so that ballots cast by labour delegates had 25% weight in the total result while votes cast by party members had 75%.
 While this modification is still used by some provincial sections of the NDP, the federal NDP now uses a pure OMOV process without a carve-out for labour affiliates.

 In 2004, the modern Conservative Party adopted the Progressive Conservative Party system of OMOV, where each riding had equal weight in a point system, with each riding being assigned 100 points, regardless of the number of votes cast in that riding.
 The party's other predecessors, the Reform Party of Canada and Canadian Alliance, had pure OMOV systems.
 In 2021, the party constitution was amended to award one point per vote cast in a riding, up to a maximum of 100 points.

 The Liberals were the last federal party to select their leaders using delegated conventions, though more recent Liberal conventions used a system where delegates in a riding were apportioned by proportional representation.
 In 2009 the Liberal Party approved a constitutional amendment requiring future leadership elections to be conducted using a modified OMOV system in which each riding is accorded equal weight.
 The 2009 convention that ratified Michael Ignatieff's leadership was conducted under the old rules.
 The last delegated Liberal convention to feature a contested race was the 2006 convention that chose Stéphane Dion.

 The Bloc Québécois has used a pure OMOV system since 1997.
+The 2020 Ontario Liberal Party leadership election was the last to use a delegated leadership convention.